OctopusDeploy/Halibut/docs/halibut-protocol.md

 ## Polling Service protocol data exchange

 When the **Service** is in  **Polling** mode, the **Service** identifies itself as `MX-SUBSCRIBER 1.0` while the `Client` identifies itself as `MX-SERVER 1.0`.

+Under polling mode, unlike listening, the Client will periodically send a no-op NUL Request to the Service to keep the TCP connection alive.

 ![Polling client protocol data exchange](images/pollingprotocoldata.png)